browniebroke/deezer-python/docs/source/pagination.md

 # Pagination

-For endpoints returning a paginated response, the list of items are wrapped in a {class}`PaginatedList <deezer.pagination.PaginatedList>` class which makes working with pagination more Pythonic while doing the necessary API calls transparently.
+For endpoints returning a paginated response, the list of items are wrapped in a {class}`PaginatedList <deezer.PaginatedList>` class which makes working with pagination more Pythonic while doing the necessary API calls transparently.

 ## Iterating over elements